2024-Surf-LLMarking/LLMarking/README.md

 * vLLM supports Continuous batching of incoming requests, using an extra thread for inferencing.
 * vLLM provides abstracts of asyncio, using asyncio http framework after abstracts of uvicorn+FastAPI to achieve http api privision.
 * vLLM stream response of next token, providing chunk streaming response based on FastAPI.
+* Prompt-learning enables LLMs to handle downstream tasks even without fintuning.
+We implemented zero-shot, one-shot, and few-shot to test the performances of different LLMs.
+* LoRA/QLoRA enables us to finetune to model with less GPU resources such as memory and computation capacity.
+This can be happening when continuous poor performances was witnessed even after trials of various prompt-learning.

 ## Supported models